XTremEive/YouMeJS/README.md

         // You don't want to say that you used a kick-ass library so you create an alias. var MyAwesomeService = YouMe;

-        // Then you define some methods to interact with your client pages.
-        MyAwesomeService.start = function(debug) {

         // Here we're using a mock storage built-in YouMe.
-But this typically the class (or object) that you want to write on your own to handle API call var storage = YouMe.createMockStorage({
+But this typically the class (or object) that you want to write on your own to handle API call
+        MyAwesomeService.storage = YouMe.createMockStorage({
             'textVariable': 'This is a simple text',
             'booleanTrueVariable': true,
             'booleanFalseVariable': false,
             'arrayVariable': ['foo', 'bar', 'baz'],
             'arrayWithObjectsVariable': [
                 {
                     id: 25,
                     name: 'Pikachu'
                 },
                 {
                     id: 26,
                     name: 'Raichu'
                 },
             ]
         });

+        // Then you define some methods to interact with your client pages.
+        MyAwesomeService.start = function(debug) {
-            // Finally you call "fuse" with a storage, a root node to start parsing, a a custom alias (see client code below) this.fuse(storage, document, 'mas', { // "mas" stands for "MyAwesomeService"...
+            // Finally you call "fuse" with a root node to start parsing, a a custom alias (see client code below) this.fuse(document, 'mas', { // "mas" stands for "MyAwesomeService"...
 Obviously.
                 debug: debug
             });
         };